Run on-chain

 storage_fee

-: bigint – Fee for account storagegas_fee
+: bigint – Fee for account storage

-: bigint – Fee for processingin_msg_fwd_fee
+: bigint – Fee for processing

 : _bigint_** – Total account fees for the transaction execution.
 Compounds of storage_fee + gas_fee + ext_in_msg_fee + total_fwd_fees**